Computability

-Computability is the ability to solve a problem in an effective manner.
+Computability is the ability to solve a problem by an effective procedure.
 It is a key topic of the field of computability theory within mathematical logic and the theory of computation within computer science.
 The computability of a problem is closely linked to the existence of an algorithm to solve the problem.

 The most widely studied models of computability are the Turing-computable and μ-recursive functions, and the lambda calculus, all of which have computationally equivalent power.
 Other forms of computability are studied as well: computability notions weaker than Turing machines are studied in automata theory, while computability notions stronger than Turing machines are studied in the field of hypercomputation.

 Problems

 A central idea in computability is that of a (computational) problem, which is a task whose computability can be explored.

 There are two key types of problems: